nmdra/nmdra.github.io/content/uses.md

 {{<figure src="https://raw.githubusercontent.com/nmdra/Dotfiles/main/desktop2023-Jul.webp" caption="Top-Left: Desktop, Top-Right:MPV, Middle-Left:Lf, Middle-Right:Spotify, Bottom-Left:Firefox, Bottom-Right:Neovim with Tmux on Alacritty" align="center" >}}

-## Linux Distribution and Desktop Environment
+## Linux Distribution & Desktop Environment

 + 🐧 Among the various Linux distributions available, my personal choice is **[Manjaro Linux](https://manjaro.org)!** It may have received some criticism from the Linux community, but in my opinion, it's the only distribution that really hits the spot for me. 🎯👌 I've tried Ubuntu, Pop!_OS, ArcoLinux, Linux Mint, and even ventured into Arch Linux territory, but Manjaro 🐧 stands out as the perfect fit for my needs and preferences. 🌟